hx2A/py5website/main/install.rst

 Before proceeding, you should know that this is a new project with documentation and setup instructions that are a bit rough around the edges.
 Additionally, there are some `issues with Mac (OSX) computers <link://slug/mac-users>`_ that still need to be worked out.
 And finally, you should also know that this project is currently maintained by only me, and in my free time.

 I have tested these instructions on Linux, Windows, and OSX, so I believe this will work for most people.
 Nevertheless, getting this working might not go smoothly for you.
-If that's the case, please be patient and try to work through it or come back later.
-If you hit a snag and figure out a solution, let me know and I'll update the documentation to share what you've learned.
+If that's the case, please be patient and try to work through it or let me know and I'll do what I can to help.
+If you hit a snag and figure out a solution, tell me about it and I'll update the documentation to share what you've learned.

 .. contents:: Table of Contents
     :depth: 2